-The faculty believes that a Bates senior is well-educated and well-prepared to undertake a significant research, service, performance, or studio project in the final year of study in the major.
-More than 96 percent of each graduating class completes a senior thesis.
+The faculty believes that a Bates senior is well-educated and well-prepared to undertake a significant research, service, performance, or studio project in the final year of study in their major.
+At Bates, this capstone experience most often takes the form of a senior thesis.

 Some departments and programs offer or require thesis work that includes theatrical or musical performance, video production, curriculum development, or studio art work and exhibition.
 Qualified students may occasionally undertake a joint thesis in which two students collaborate on one project.

 In some departments a senior may culminate his or her career at Bates with an alternative project.
 In psychology, for example, a major may undertake a long-term service-learning project as an alternative to a thesis.
 Portfolios or comprehensive examinations are available as thesis alternatives in several major fields.